top of page

 I returned a week later for another visit and was promptly greeted by a thunderstorm and the spectacular sight of huge sheets of rainwater pouring through the oculus and cascading across the ornamented marble floor below.

 The mystery of that harmonious building with its vast, beautiful interior space, and the eternal moments that I spent there, still resound throughout my life today.
+I continue to appreciate the understanding it implanted in me of what constitutes great architecture—where heaven meets earth.

 bottom of page